TTU-CSC/ttu-csc.github.com/_posts/2015-05-11-getting-started.markdown

 If your Arduino IDE is configured correctly and your Arduino is plugged in, you should have an LED blinking on it now.

+We want to check the LCD Shield, so plug it into the Arduino now, and we'll create a short little program to use it.

 Create a new sketch by clicking on File -> New.
 Before the first line, which says `void setup() {`, we want to put these lines:

     #include <LiquidCrystal.h>